 The features worth mentioning can be summed up as

-- The app has a top rating on Google Play Store and that should be an indication to its popularity and excellence.
+- The app has a top rating on Google Play Store and that should be an indication of its popularity and excellence.

-- The interface is quite reminiscent of sci-fi movie
+- The interface is quite reminiscent of the sci-fi movie

 - It offers you a detailed report in the form of statistics, charts, and data with respect to the resources.

 - It will monitor your apps and notify you of any app behaving out of the way.